geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t04_trace.md

 <a id='ta04customize'></a>

 ## Customizing Traces
-In [tutorial 7](./tutorials/master/beginner/t07_estimator) in the beginner section, we talked about the basic concept and structure of `Traces` and used a few `Traces` provided by FastEstimator.
+In [Beginner Tutorial 7](./tutorials/master/beginner/t07_estimator), we talked about the basic concept and structure of `Traces` and used a few `Traces` provided by FastEstimator.
 We can also customize a Trace to suit our needs.
 Let's look at an example of a custom trace implementation:

 <a id='ta04example'></a>